D4V3Z02/4ConnectAI/README.md

 ## Improvements:
 - Added faster win-condition checking
 - Optimized Python Code with Cython
-- Added an AI which uses the MinMax-Algorithm
+- Added an AI which uses the MinMax-Algorithm with search depth 5
-- Added an AI which uses the MinMax-Algorithm by copying its boards
+- Added an AI which uses the MinMax-Algorithm by copying boards with search depth 5
-- Added an optimized AI which uses the MinMax-Algorithm with Alpha-Beta pruning
+- Added an optimized AI which uses the MinMax-Algorithm with Alpha-Beta pruning and search depth 7
-- Added an optimized AI which uses the MinMax-Algorithm with Alpha-Beta pruning by copying its boards
+- Added an optimized AI which uses the MinMax-Algorithm by copying boards with Alpha-Beta pruning and search depth 7

 ## Prerequisites